 Become part of the market for responsible farm products.
 Earn certification and use the frog seal to mark your support to sustainable farming.

-Chain of Custody (CoC) certification enables Rainforest Alliance CertifiedTM material in a product to be traced from farm to shelf.
+The Supply Chain certification enables Rainforest Alliance CertifiedTM material in a product to be traced from farm to shelf.
 It is a key part of any credible certification programme.

-Any organisation that buys, sells or mixes material from Rainforest Alliance Certified farms must hold CoC certification or endorsement in order to promote their products as certified.
-Retailers however do not need certification.
+Any organisation that buys, sells or mixes material from Rainforest Alliance Certified farms must hold a Supply Chain certification or endorsement in order to promote their products as certified.

 Unsure whether you need certification?
-Please read about Rainforest Alliance CoC or check with us.
+Learn more about the Rainforest Alliance Sustainable Agriculture Standard or get in touch with us.

 If you need a price quote

-Are you registered on the Rainforest Alliance Marketplace?
+Are you registered on the Rainforest Alliance Certification Platform?
 If not, this must be your first step.

 The certification process

-We may additionally conduct a non-programmed or research audit.
+We may additionally conduct a random or follow-up audit.
 These are important tools for us to ensure year-round compliance.